 The Company plans to use Cannabinoids to develop therapies for cancer, with the initial target of brain cancer.
 The Company is focusing on developing specific therapies based on carefully chosen molecules rather than using complex Cannabis extracts.
-The Company believes that targeted Cannabinoid-based chemotherapy utilizing the Cell-in-a-Box[®] technology offers a "green" approach to treating solid-tumor malignancies.
+The Company's therapy will use the Cell-in-a-Box[®] technology in combination with genetically modified cell lines designed to activate cannabinoid molecules for the treatment of diseases and their related symptoms.

-To further its Cannabis therapy development plans, the Company entered a Research Agreement in May 2014 with the University of Northern Colorado.
-The goal of the research is to develop methods for the identification, separation and quantification of Cannabinoids (some of which are prodrugs) that may be used in combination with the Cell-in-a-Box[®] technology to treat cancer.
-Studies have been undertaken using Cannabinoid-like model compounds to identify the appropriate cell type that can convert the selected Cannabinoid prodrugs into metabolites with anticancer activity.
-Once identified, the genetically modified cells that will produce the appropriate enzyme to convert the Cannabinoid prodrug will be encapsulated using the Company's Cell-in-a-Box[®] technology.
-The encapsulated cells and Cannabinoid prodrugs identified by these studies will then be combined and used for future studies to evaluate their anticancer effectiveness.
+To further its Cannabis therapy development plans, the Company entered into a Research Agreement in May 2014 with the University of Northern Colorado.
+The goal of the research is to develop methods for the identification, separation and quantification of constituents of Cannabis, some of which are prodrugs, that may be used in combination with the Cell-in-a-Box[®] technology to treat cancer.
+Studies have been undertaken using cannabinoids to identify the appropriate cell type that can convert the selected cannabinoid prodrugs into metabolites with anticancer activity.
+Once identified, the genetically modified cells which are expected to produce the appropriate enzyme to convert that cannabinoid prodrug will be encapsulated using the Cell-in-a-Box[®] technology.
+The encapsulated cells and cannabinoid prodrugs identified by these studies will then be combined and used for future studies to evaluate their anticancer effectiveness.